YaFanYen/Speech2Text_DeepSpeech/README.md

 # Speech2Text_DeepSpeech

-Use deepspeech to convert speech to text and save it in txt file.
+Use deepspeech to convert speech to text and save it in .txt file.

 Download deepspeech-0.9.3-models and place it under `/models` .